AlexanderIbrahim1/nn_fourbody_potential/README.md

 The code for training the neural network is located in `app/training`.

 The training is done through the `train_fourbody_model()` function in `app/training/training.py`.
 The other modules in the `app/training` contain functions and types that assist with the training process.
 The code is currently set for training the `64-128-128-64` model.

+## Data Availability
+The data (side lengths and corresponding isotropic four-body non-additive interaction energies) are located in the `data` directory.

+This repository only contains the *isotropic* four-body interaction energies, for which the Counterpoise Correction and the Lebedev quadrature have already been applied.
+The raw input and output files involved in the electronic structure calculations are available on the scientific data respository [Zenodo](doi:10.5281/zenodo.11272857).

 ## Two-Body and Three-Body Potentials